With Christmas only a few weeks away, homes around the country are now starting to fill up with expensive Christmas gifts.

 So, do you need to increase your level of cover around this time of year to include the presents sitting temporarily under your tree?

-For example, the AA automatically increases the insured value of your contents by 20% from December 1 to January 6 to account for the extra valuables in your home.
+For example, the AA automatically increases the insured value of your contents by 20% for 30 days either side of the big day to account for the extra valuables in your home.

 The extra level of cover and the period of the extended cover will vary from one insurer to the next – and will come with strings attached, so it’s important to read your policy documents carefully.
 If in doubt, get on the phone to your insurer and ask how Christmas affects your cover.